 Moving forward, the toggle “Preview” button with the play icon on it will, when clicked, will play and stop the audio sample you have selected in the file browser.
 When you enable “Audio Preview” in the edit menu options, samples will preview automatically when you select them.
 The “Glue” button is particularly useful when using SoundBridge: DAW on a touch-screen device.
 If enabled, the last selected sample from the File Browser will be imported anywhere you tap or click in the sequencer.

 The “Volume” knob determines the volume at which the audio samples are previewed.
-The audio icons have an icon that identifies them, and you can drag and drop them into your projects.
+The audio files have an icon that identifies them, and you can drag and drop them into your projects.

 The “Plugin Browser” button displays VST browsing windows in which VST`s are sorted in categories for easier navigation.